Information:

 Link 2: Raspberry Pi Imager Page (required)

-In order for the printer to be able to read the files, the OS file for example "ExampleSoftwareV2.img" needs to have all internal files and folders extracted to the card, which is what Raspberry Pi Imager is for.
+https://www.raspberrypi.com/software/ For the printer to read the OS file it needs to have all the internals extracted directly the card in a bootable form, which is what Raspberry Pi Imager is for.

 Step 1: Download necessary programs and files